A kale salad recipe from Chef Tom Douglas, served at Serious Pie in Seattle.» More ...

 Makes about 1 quart or 8 to 10 servings

 Call it frozen custard, call it gelato—by any name this smooth and intensely flavored frozen dessert is fantastic.
-You can freeze the custard in an old-fashioned ice cream maker using ice and salt, but it’s absolutely effortless in one of the … » More …
+You can freeze the custard in an old-fashioned ice cream maker using ice and salt, but it’s … » More …

 It was hard to pick just one recipe from Tender.
 But given the winter season, the ingredients (chickpeas, chard and garlic) that we’ve recently featured in our magazine, and the smart simplicity of this dish, we chose this one to share.